About the GACC

 The Glasgow Airport Consultative Committee has a long and distinguished history.
 It was formed in 1975 following the sale of the airport by Glasgow City Council to British Airports Authority (BAA).

 David Wardley was appointed as the GACC’s first chairman at this time.
-In 1979 Jack Richmond was named chairman and led the consultative committee until his well-earned retirement last year.
+In 1979 Jack Richmond was named chairman and led the consultative committee until his well-earned retirement in January 2018 when David Flint then took over as Chairman.

 The GACC leadership meets annually with the leadership of other consultative committees from airports across the UK to consider and discuss industry-wide issues.